 I'm a technologist in Minnesota.
 I love my family and strongly believe in giving back to the community.
-I've worked in startups and I'm currently Sr. Director of Customer Applications at Caribou Coffee & Einstein Noah Restaurant Group, where I'm responsible for making sure every customer has a fantastic digital experience.
+I've worked in startups and big corporations (Best Buy).
+I'm currently Sr. Director of Customer Applications at Caribou Coffee & Einstein Noah Restaurant Group, where I'm responsible for making sure every customer has a fantastic digital experience.

 At the core of it all, I love demystifying technology and making it approachable to everyone.
 I've been lucky enough to keep having jobs where I get to learn about the business, listen to the customer, and imagine ways to serve both.